London Review: Post Brexit Financial Landscape

 Abstract

-The purpose of the research is to raise a bargaining on the platform and explain whether post Brexit London would survive as a prime financial centre despite latent shock due to huge relocation of employees and business from financial sector.
-Brexit induced earlier estimation on huge relocation of employees and business from London indicated sharp contraction of the financial geography of the city, has later been evaluated as exaggeration.
-Gradually the relocation volume has been squeezed and corporate offices retreated from their previous expanded relocation plan, although gradually silent relocation has increased from a wide range of financial fields.
+Brexit induced earlier estimation on huge relocation of employees and business from London indicating sharp contraction of the financial geography of the city, has later been evaluated as an exaggeration.
+Information from existing literature in the said area and various reports published during the Brexit process have brought the main foundation leading to content analysis.
+It is found that gradually the relocation volume has been squeezed and corporate offices retreated from their previous huge relocation plan.
+But later gradually silent relocation has increased from a wide range of financial fields.
 Consequently, resilience of London in global financial system is evident, despite probable latent shock in the long term may not be overlooked.
-The prospect of the city of London in terms of financial business would become narrow against the rise of specialized financial centres in fragmented EU-financial market despite intra EU competition.
-Still being free from EU bindings, the capacity to apply more individual strategy from its own would open new opportunity for market expansion for London.
-But to compensate the Brexit loses and stopping further erosion to retain glory as a prime financial city it is vital to build sustainable financial relation with outer world including EU.
+The prospect of the city of London in terms of financial business would be narrowed against the rise of specialized financial centres in fragmented EU-financial market though intra EU competition is evident.
+Still being free from EU bindings, the capacity to apply more individual strategy from its own would open new opportunity for market expansion for London as a prime financial centre.
+But to compensate for the Brexit loses, British vow to build a “Global Britain” is yet to explore new financial market in coming years.
+Even making better ties with the EU is vital enough for retaining the glory as a prime financial city.

 DOI: https://doi.org/10.5296/iss.v13i2.23471